 Putting any serious injury in the past requires time, patience, and money.
 If your injuries were permanent, you may need to adjust to an entirely different way of life.
 You need money to get the best treatment possible while keeping your family afloat financially.

 Our skilled trial lawyers have the experience you need to get the highest verdict or settlement possible.
-When you choose William G. Kolodner, P.A., you can rest assured that we will:
+When you choose WGK Personal Injury Lawyers, you can rest assured that we will:

 - Investigate to find out what caused the accident